gford1000-aws/vpc/README.md

 AWS CloudFormation script that creates a VPC, Internet Gateway and NAT Gateway.

-The VPC may contain a public subnet, and/or a selectable number of private subnets (0-6).
+The VPC may contain 3 public subnets, and/or a selectable number of private subnets (0-6).

-If created, the public subnet will have a route table that provides 0.0.0.0/0 access via the Internet Gateway, and any private subnets created will then share a second route table that provides 0.0.0.0/0 access via the NAT Gateway.
+If created, the public subnets will have a route table that provides 0.0.0.0/0 access via the Internet Gateway, and any private subnets created will then share a second route table that provides 0.0.0.0/0 access via the NAT Gateway.

-The public subnet has 250 IP addresses available, while each private subnet has 4091 IP addresses available.
+Each public subnet has 58 IP addresses available, while each private subnet has 4091 IP addresses available.

 ## Arguments